 3. The transition from Trading Post to Busy Hub

 Traditionally, Namche Bazaar was a trading post with locals bartering yak cheese and butter for agricultural goods grown at lower altitudes.
 However, after Sir Edmund Hillary and Tenzing Norgay’s successful climb of Everest in 1953, the dynamics of Namche Bazaar changed forever as climbers and trekkers flocked in the region.

 The winters are cold and dry, while summers are warm at Namche Bazaar.
 The temperatures, on an average, are the highest in July, at around 11.7°C while the coldest month of the year is January with an average of -0.8°C.

 5. Information Center

 Sagarmatha National Park Visitor’s Center, located at the top end of the village off the Tengboche trail has some extraordinary pictures of the wildlife of the area and offers significant information about them.

 6. Intriguing Sherpa Museum

-Sherpa Museum at Namche Bazaar, located above the village off the Tengboche trail, is rich in information about various expeditions of Sherpas, life cycle of Sherpa culture and artifacts.
+Sherpa Museum at Namche Bazaar, located above the village off the Tengboche trail, is rich in information about various expeditions of Sherpas, the life cycle of Sherpa culture and artifacts.
 You can also witness a “Hall of Fame” gallery of Sherpas who summited Everest, including photos of Edmund Hillary and Tenzing Sherpa.